 Children are made aware of what bullying involves, of how they can deal with it and steps to be taken by them if it should occur.
 This is delivered via the curriculum e.g. PSHE and IT Online Safety Units of Work, assemblies and visitors, social stories and skills.
 This provision helps to prevent and stop bullying.
-The school uses schemes of work from the PSHE Association which is quality marked.
+The school uses schemes of work from the PSHE Association and Jigsaw, which are quality marked.